Qballjos/Email_Signature_JosVisserICT/wiki/iOS-Compatibility.md

 # 📱 iOS Compatibility Guide

-Complete guide for using your email signature on iPhone and iPad.
+Complete guide for using the Jos Visser ICT email signature on iPhone and iPad.

 ## ✅ iOS Compatibility Overview

 Your email signature **works great on iOS**!
+Optimized for mobile with 90×90px logo.

+**Brand Kit:** https://static.josvisserict.nl (also works on mobile!)

 Here's the complete compatibility breakdown:

 | iOS Email App | HTML Support | Dark Mode | Installation |
 |---------------|--------------|-----------|--------------|